England is a mythical land of Magna Carter power

 to do with serving the British society that most closely associates with the image of a fable people.
 When scholars examine

-the nature of the British Empire, many fail to indentify that the true power behind the institutions and military prowess
+the nature of the British Empire, many fail to identify that the true power behind the institutions and military prowess is

-is not controlled by Parliament or even the German Monarchy clan of Saxe-Coburg and Gotha, who has taken the name of
+not controlled by Parliament or even the German Monarchy clan of Saxe-Coburg and Gotha, who has taken the name of Windsor.

 "The colored people of the British Empire, comprising 87% of the total population, are